trentgill/rcgc/README.md

 ////////////////////////////////////////

 rcgc selector:
+- build it inside of a game engine (love2d?)
 - access to wifi settings
 - visual display (gui / shell)
 - getting game-info from local db (from game config files)